Valencian Community: Naming controversy

-The autonomous community can be homonymously identified with its capital "Valencia".
+The autonomous community can be eponymously identified with its capital "Valencia".
 However, this could be disregarding of the provinces of Alicante and Castellón.
 Other more anecdotal translations have included "Land of Valencia", "Region of Valencia" and "Valencian Region".
-The term "Region", however, carries negative connotations among many Valencians because it could deny their nationality status.
+The term "Region", however, carries negative connotations among some Valencians because it could deny their nationality status.

+In popular culture, for Valencian-speaking people, the Valencian Community is commonly referred to as La Terreta (The Little Land).

 History

 The pre-Roman autochthonous people of the Valencian Community were the Iberians, who were divided in several groups (the Contestani, the Edetani, the Ilercavones and the Bastetani).

 The Greeks established colonies in the coastal towns of Saguntum and Dianium beginning in the 5th century BC, where they traded and mixed with the local Iberian populations.
 After the end of the First Punic War between Carthage and Rome in 241 BC, which established their limits of influence in the Ebro river, the Carthaginians occupied the whole region.
 The dispute over the hegemony of Saguntum, a Hellenized Iberian coastal city with diplomatic contacts with Rome, destroyed by Hannibal in 219 BC, ignited the Second Punic War, which ended with the incorporation of the region to the Roman Empire.

 The Romans founded the city of Valentia in 138 BC, which, over the centuries overtook Saguntum in importance.
 After the Fall of the Western Roman Empire, during the Barbarian Invasions in the 5th century AD, the region was first invaded by the Alans and finally ruled by the Visigoths (see Valencian Gothic), until the arrival of the Arabs in 711, which left a broad impact in the region, still visible in today's Valencian landscape and culture.
 After the fall of the Caliphate of Cordova, two main independent taifas were established at the region, Valencia and Dénia, along with the small and short living taifas of Orihuela, Alpuente, Jérica and Sagunt and the short Christian conquest of Valencia by El Cid.

 However, the origins of present-day Valencia date back to the Kingdom of Valencia, which came into existence in the 13th century.
 James I of Aragon led the Christian conquest and colonization of the existing Islamic taifas with Aragonese and Catalan colonizers in 1208; they founded the Kingdom of Valencia as a third independent country within the Crown of Aragon in 1238.

 The kingdom developed intensively in the 14th and 15th centuries, which are considered the Golden Age of the Valencian culture, with significant works like the chivalric romance of Tirant lo Blanch.
 Valencia developed into an important kingdom in Europe economically through the silk trade.
 It also rose to power politically with the rise of the Crown of Aragon, (within which the Kingdom of Valencia had achieved the largest population and the greatest economic power at that time) and the ascension of the Valencian House of Borja in Rome (see Route of the Borjas, Route of the Monasteries and Route of the Classics).